-Well, now…quite a lot happens in the time period known as Modern American History!
+Well, now…quite a lot happens in the time period known as modern American history!
 In order to cover everything from slavery and the Civil War to WWI, WWII and following, it would take a much bigger list than this.
 Rather than a Top 10, I’ve chosen to give you a Top 12 today.
 These books just tip the iceberg of various important events in modern history.
 They’re the best of the best, though!

 You’ll likely notice that a few of these have nothing to do with America, per say (like a book about concentration camps), but the events played an integral role in the shaping of our country which is why I included them.

-The list is ordered chronologically for you.
+The list of modern American history books is ordered chronologically for you.

 Uncle Tom’s Cabin is a classic story written by Harriet Beecher Stowe in 1852 meant to give a complete picture of slavery to all who would read it.
 Both historical and gripping, Uncle Tom’s Cabin opened eyes concerning slavery in the years leading up to the Civil War, yet made just as much of an impact on our family today.